Section 6 hauled from sound, arrives at East River

 Unified Command responded with dozens of pollution cleanup workers, shoveling and bagging oiled sand and applying a sphagnum moss product to fouled marsh grasses.

+Salvors last week used a crane to pluck some 200 vehicles from the section’s cargo hold to lighten its load for the lift.

 The VB 10,000 raised Section 6 completely out of the water Friday morning, after which the dry dock barge slid between its twin hulls.
-The section was lowered into a specially built cradle on the barge’s deck that afternoon, then welded and secured it in place for transport.
+The section was lowered into a specially built cradle on the barge’s deck that afternoon before it was welded and secured in place for transport.

 Section 6 joined Section 3 at the East River docks of the dismantling site.
 Sections 4 and 5, the finals two sections in the sound, also will be towed via barge to the Bay Street site operated by Modern American Recycling Services (MARS) of Louisiana.

-Each of the four outer sections all were transported whole aboard a barge directly to MARS’s headquarters in Gibson, La.
+Each of the four outer sections all were transported whole aboard a barge directly to MARS’s headquarters in Gibson.